 Having a professional home inspection completed on any property is an important step before purchasing.
 Structural damage, foundation problems, cracks, and leaks can easily go unnoticed.
 By choosing a complete home inspection from Building Inspectors of WNY, you can help reduce the chance of buying a property with structural issues.

 To inspect your roof and chimney, we look closely at the roof to determine the number of roofing layers, age of roof and we suggest any repairs.
 We evaluate the roof for any major movements related to attic structure.
 We evaluate roof ventilation, soffits, facia and flashings.
-The chimney is then verified to ensure it is structurally adequate and functioning properly.
+The chimney is then verified to ensure it is structurally adequate.

 To inspect the exterior of the structure, we evaluate the house siding, with specific emphasis on the structure, looking for bowing walls or other movement.
 Our report indicates the type of siding, and evaluates the windows and doors.
 After a careful inspection of the exterior, we make recommendations for any improvements or repairs.